chrismwilliams/astro-theme-cactus/src/content/post/sfas-retro/index.md

 5. Remember to use **assertions** or `if()` statements to avoid possible exceptions.

 ### Submission-Specific
+This has personally been my favourite section to go through.
+Specifically, I spent quite some time ensuring I understood the memory layout of C as this was identified by one of the assessors as a gap in my knowledge.
+This is true, especially when coming from a memory managed language like C#.

 1. Most of my game code lived in the `Game.cpp`, it would have been worth splitting it out more into separate files. e.g.,
 	- Class-based `GameState`
 	- Class-based `Levels`